PeppeL-G/course-material/src/courses/android-development/project-grading-guidelines.md

         <tr>
             <td>?</td>
             <td>Own suggestions</td>
             <td>Come up with your own suggestions of extra functionality.
-Describe the functionality and email the examiner for approval at [Peter.Larsson-Green@ju.se](mailto:Peter.Larsson-Green@ju.se).</td>
+Describe the functionality and email the examiner for approval at <a href="mailto:Peter.Larsson-Green@ju.se">Peter.Larsson-Green@ju.se</a>).</td>
         </tr>
     </tbody>
 </table>